 But the practice is one of the most exciting things about using the approach.
 During these lessons, students engage on a totally different level and often produce work that is much more vigorous.
 But in any active classroom, it’s easy to confuse activity with deep learning.

 The best way to ensure that your lessons are authentic to the STEAM process is with a simple look-for list.
 We have one developed for arts integration look-fors, but STEAM is a bit different.
 It has a different focus and intention that arts integration.
 So it also requires a slightly different list of outcomes.
-Take a look at this list and let’s dive into each segment.
+We’ve created a handout that’s available for our Accelerator members to make this a bit easier.
+Let’s dive into each component below.

 Similar to arts integration, the best quality STEAM lessons intentionally connect 2 aligned standards.
 The first two components of this list break this down a bit.
 We want to make sure we purposefully select standards, content areas and topics that make sense together.
 The easiest way to do this is through seeking similar verbs across standards.